FriendsOfCake/CakePdf/README.md

 ## Requirements

-* One of the following render engines: DomPdf, Mpdf, Tcpdf or wkhtmltopdf
+* One of the following render engines: DomPdf, Mpdf, Tcpdf, wkhtmltopdf or WeasyPrint
 * pdftk (optional) See: http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/